vonschappler/Learn-TypeScript/README.md

 ## 2. Creating the Pizza Application

-This classe of the course is focused into creating the application that will be used throughout the course
+This class of the course is focused into creating the application that will be used throughout the course

 Notes about this section can be found [here](https://github.com/vonschappler/Learn-TypeScript/wiki/The-Pizza-Application)